et0and/iff/README.md

 ## `iff`: Feature Flags for User Interfaces

-[Feature flags](https://martinfowler.com/articles/feature-toggles.html) are an incredible tool for buulding and shipping software. `iff` provides a javascript client for using feature flags in User Interfaces, agnostic of the backing service.
+[Feature flags](https://martinfowler.com/articles/feature-toggles.html) are an incredible tool for building and shipping software. `iff` provides a javascript client for using feature flags in User Interfaces, agnostic of the backing service.